 Associated with progressive and sometimes rapid maternal and fetal deterioration.

-Early detection and aggressive management with a combination of IV magnesium sulfate, IV dexamethasone, control of blood pressure to prevent or minimize severe systolic hypertension, replacement of blood products as needed, and timely delivery of the fetus and placenta, appear to be the best and safest ways to arrest disease progression and reduce adverse outcomes.
+Early detection and aggressive management with a combination of intravenous magnesium sulfate, intravenous dexamethasone, control of blood pressure to prevent or minimize severe systolic hypertension, replacement of blood products as needed, and timely delivery of the fetus and placenta, appear to be the best and safest ways to arrest disease progression and reduce adverse outcomes.
 Maternal outcomes are improved considerably with this management; perinatal outcome depends predominantly upon the gestational age when delivery occurs.

 Although delivery is the only cure, serious manifestations continue into the immediate postpartum period.

 A severe form of preeclampsia characterized by hemolysis (H), elevated liver enzymes (EL), and low platelets (LP) in a pregnant or puerperal patient (usually within 7 days of delivery).
-An affected patient often displays hypertension and proteinuria (80% to 85%), epigastric/RUQ pain (40% to 100%), nausea, vomiting, headache, and malaise.
+An affected patient often displays hypertension and proteinuria (80% to 85%), epigastric/right upper quadrant (RUQ) pain (40% to 100%), nausea, vomiting, headache, and malaise.
 Some patients may present without these signs/symptoms when first evaluated for unexplained thrombocytopenia.
 The diagnosis of HELLP syndrome should be considered in any pregnant patient presenting in the second half of gestation or immediately postpartum with significant new-onset epigastric/RUQ pain until proven otherwise.
-To meet diagnostic criteria, liver transaminases (AST, ALT) should be elevated >70 IU/L, total serum lactate dehydrogenase (LDH) should be 600 IU/L or more, and the platelet count should be <100,000/mm^3.
+To meet diagnostic criteria, liver transaminases (AST, ALT) should be elevated >70 IU/L, total serum lactate dehydrogenase (LDH) should be 600 IU/L or more, and the platelet count should be <100,000/mm³.
 Hemolysis may be indicated by elevated total bilirubin (>1.2 mg/dL), LDH and AST elevations, characteristic findings (schistocytes) on a peripheral blood smear, hematuria, worsening anemia, and a low serum haptoglobin.

 Professor of Obstetrics and Gynecology